We use cookies to optimize our website & deliver you the best service

 Myth 1: “Donating blood or plasma is painful.”

-Fact: Most donors experience only mild discomfort, similar to a quick pinch during needle insertion.
+Fact: The donation experience is safe and involves only mild discomfort, similar to a quick pinch when the needle is inserted.

-Myth 2: “You cannot donate blood or plasma if you have a tattoo.”
+Myth 2: “You can’t donate blood or plasma if you have a tattoo.”

-Fact: You can donate blood or plasma even if you have a tattoo, as long as it was done at a state-regulated facility and the tattoo is at least one year old.
-This waiting period ensures safety for both donors and recipients.
+Fact: You can donate as long as your tattoo was done at a state-regulated facility and is at least one year old.
+This ensures safety for both donors and recipients.

-Myth 3: “Frequent donation is harmful to health.”
+Myth 3: “Frequent donation is harmful to your health.”

-Fact: Donating blood or plasma is safe when done according to recommended guidelines.
-Plasma can be donated twice every 7 days, and whole blood every 56 days, without adverse effects on health.
+Fact: Donating blood or plasma is perfectly safe when you follow guidelines.
+Plasma can be donated twice a week, while whole blood can be donated every 56 days, without any harm to your health.

 Nurse talking to patient